fheahdythdr/fflags/README.md

 l8x is no longer trusted by the RCO community so i've removed all auto-updating of the fflags.

 you will have to manually find optimizing variables at the link above or within the [RBXFlags org](https://github.com/rbxflags)

+if you want to remove the original RCO, [use this](https://github.com/Knewest/Remove-RCO2.exe-Completely)

+i am not entirely sure what makes it be considered compromised, however my code should hopefully still be safe.

+if you do not trust it, manually add the FFlags to your roblox dir